Zac Fine Therapy

 'Negative' emotions such as depression, despair and rage can be great teachers, alerting us that we're on the wrong path.
 By learning to listen to what's inside, rather than what we think we 'should' be feeling, we can come back to ourselves and feel better.
 That's what talking therapy or counselling is.

-This work takes courage and online video calls with a psychotherapist are a convenient route in, especially during lockdown.
+This work takes courage and online video calls with a therapist are a convenient route in.
 I'll support you as far as you want confidentially, without judgement.
-To book a session scroll to the bottom of this page.
+A phone consultation is an opportunity to ask questions and in an initial session we can decide whether we want to commit to working together longer term.

 Online therapy has gained popularity recently as it's become more well known.
 Studies show it's just as effective as face to face therapy.
 One obvious advantage is convenience: you save the time and expense of travelling, which may make it easier for you to keep your appointments.
 You can attend sessions in your home, office or car, as long as it's parked safely.